niftools/blender_niftools_addon/docs/user/features/collisions/collisions.rst

 .. warning::

    * Collisions are in the process of being ported.
 This section is subject to change.
-   * For Cylender Export, we need to fix them to show how the user would create the objects.
+   * For Cylinder Export, we need to fix them to show how the user would create the objects.
 We are using a Meta Capsule
    * Some of the collision types lack viewport rendering, see workaround for visulisations below.

 Notes